Chennai hold on to deny Bangalore record run-chase

 "I've been very happy with the way things went tonight.
 My recipe is simple: play good cricket shots," said Conway who was awarded Player of the Match.

-"I think the last five overs were set up well, I thought Dinesh Karthik would clinch it but those lost four overs we let it slip," said Bangalore skipper Faf du Plessis.
+"I think the last five overs were set up well, I thought Dinesh Karthik would clinch it but those last four overs we let it slip," said Bangalore skipper Faf du Plessis.

 Chennai move third in the table, with three wins from five matches.